 6. A Second Perspective

-Unlike limited liability companies and corporations, some states do not require partnerships be registered with the Secretary of State.
+Unlike limited liability companies and corporations, some states do not require partnerships to register with the Secretary of State.
 Most states legally recognize partnerships once they begin business operations.
+Our state-specific partnership agreement templates can provide information about which state laws govern your partnership.

-There are also fewer ongoing requirements to comply with.
-For example, all LLCs are required to have a registered agent (which incurs costs yearly), and most states require LLCs to submit annual or biennial reports with a filing fee ranging from tens to hundreds of dollars.
-However, if your state does not require a business partnership to be registered, it requires minimal maintenance.
+There are also fewer ongoing requirements to comply with for a partnership when compared to the regulations for other businesses.
+For example, all LLCs require a registered agent, and most states require LLCs to submit annual or biennial reports with a filing fee.
+However, if your state does not require a business partnership to be registered, it can take minimal maintenance.

 8. Easy to Convert to Other Business Structures